ADVERTISEMENT

 Summary

-Virtual robotic testing utilizes an exact digital model of a robot and its operating environment – called a “digital twin” – which has a high level of accuracy in replicating its physical counterpart to execute the same control software as the physical device, however, in a safe simulated environment prior to utilizing actual hardware.
-This process eliminates significant barriers to developing robotics by reducing reliance on trial-and-error and on expensive, time-consuming physical trials.
+Virtual robotic testing is conducted using a highly accurate computer model of a robot and the physical environment in which it operates — referred to as a “digital twin” — to test the same control software that would be utilized in the physical device, but in a safe simulated environment prior to utilizing the actual hardware.
+This eliminates several significant barriers to robotics development by eliminating the need for trial-and-error testing and reducing the time and money spent on physical testing.

-In addition to cost savings and accelerated development, virtual robotic testing offers a major advantage: safety.
-Developers can repeatedly simulate catastrophic events such as collision, emergency stop, and other rare failure conditions without placing personnel or equipment at risk, especially for collaborative robots used in environments where they will operate alongside humans.
+In addition to cost savings and rapid development, virtual robotic testing offers a major benefit—safety.
+Developers can safely simulate catastrophic failures such as collisions, emergency stops, and other rare failure modes without risking injury to personnel or damage to equipment.
+Collaborative robots, which will operate in close proximity to humans, are particularly beneficial to this type of testing.

-The article also provides examples of current use of virtual robotic testing in automotive manufacturing, large e-commerce distribution centers, and NASA’s Mars Rover program.
-The article concludes by stating a major limitation of virtual robotic testing: the “reality gap.”
-While virtual testing can significantly reduce the physical testing required to achieve acceptable performance levels, it cannot eliminate the need for some physical testing.
+The article provides a few examples of how virtual robotic testing is being used today.
+They include: automotive manufacturers, large e-commerce distribution centers, and NASA’s Mars Rover program.
+The article concludes by stating what is referred to as the “reality gap.”
+Although virtual robotic testing can greatly reduce the amount of physical testing required to achieve acceptable performance, it cannot completely eliminate the need for some physical testing.

 Virtual Robot Testing

-The second step of virtual robot testing is to create scenarios to validate that the robot has enough reach, clearance, cycle time, and collision avoidance.
-A good simulation will also include sensor models and noise, allowing teams to model how various sensors operate (e.g., camera-based vision systems, laser-based LIDAR systems, force-feedback systems) under different conditions.
-Therefore, virtual robot testing enables teams to identify “it works in an ideal world” issues earlier than they would in actual testing.
+The second step of the virtual robot testing workflow is to develop test scenarios to verify whether the robot has sufficient reach, clearance, cycle time, and collision avoidance.
+The best simulations will also include models of sensors and their associated noise, so that teams can simulate how various types of sensors function (e.g., camera-based vision systems, laser-based LIDAR systems, force feedback systems) under various conditions.
+This allows teams to find out about their robot’s performance in the “ideal world”, sooner than they could through real world testing.

-The primary advantages of virtual robot testing are cost and time savings, enabled by a faster development and testing process.
-In addition to speed, another advantage of virtual robot testing is that it lets you test your application across dozens of settings and configurations in minutes, rather than waiting for a time slot on a physical robot.
-As an example, you can use virtual testing to experimentally determine the optimal speeds, accelerations, and constraints for navigating a particular path.
+The most significant benefits of using virtual robot testing are reduced costs and time savings, resulting from faster development and testing.
+In addition to being faster, virtual robot testing allows users to test their application across dozens of environments and configurations in minutes, rather than the hours spent waiting for a physical robot.
+For example, virtual testing can allow users to experimentally determine the optimum speed, acceleration, and constraint levels for navigating a specific path.

-Finally, virtual robot testing provides an opportunity to “stress” your application and discover how it behaves under extreme conditions such as occluded markers, glare, changing payloads, tight tolerances, and obstacles.
-Testing your application under these conditions before it is released on the shop floor will help you to identify potential problems and develop fixes before they cause problems.
-Another way to describe this process is “operator training.”
-Virtual robot testing simulates a robotic system’s operations, allowing operators and maintenance personnel to practice operating and maintaining it without the risks of operating a physical robot.
+Lastly, virtual robot testing allows you the opportunity to “stress test” your application and see how it reacts under extreme conditions (e.g., occluded markers, glare, changing payload, close tolerances, and obstructions).
+Testing your application under the conditions described above before releasing it to the shop floor will help you identify potential problem areas and develop remedies before they become issues.
+A further method of describing this process is “operator training”.
+Virtual robot testing simulates a robotic system’s operation, allowing operators and maintenance personnel to practice operating and maintaining it without the risks associated with physically operating one.

 Robot Simulation: Test Robots Virtually Before Real-World Deployment